simphotonics/callback_controller/README.md

 ## Introduction

-Functions that include e.g. network calls, database queries, writing/reading local data, have the potential of compromising the usability of an app or program by slowing it down considerably.
+Functions that require network calls, database queries, or writing/reading local data, have the potential of slowing down an app or program.

-In many situations, it makes sense to restrict frequent calls to such functions.
+In some situations, it makes sense to restrict frequent calls to such functions.

 The package introduced here, provides the eponymous class [`CallbackController`][CallbackController] that can be used to limit the number of times a callback is executed.
-When limiting the number of times a function is called there a two commonly used strategies:
+When limiting the number of times a function is called there are two commonly used strategies:
 * throttling: Calling the function as soon as possible and then rejecting subsequent calls for a certain time duration.
 This kind of behaviour can be achieved by using the methods